 Rounded to the nearest single decimal point.

-The growth in the number of all classes of customer is based on market analyses performed by Rio.
-Usage per residential customer is projected to range from approximately 0.2 to 1.1 CM/d as market studies have indicated that this is the likely demand per residential customer in Rio’s service area.
-Usage per commercial customer is expected to grow because commercial customers currently use gas, electricity and LPG for their energy needs.
-Projections are that these customers will convert to natural gas for all of their energy needs.
+The growth in the number of all classes of customer is based on market analyses performed by CEG-Rio.
+According to such analyses, usage per residential customer in CEG/CEG-Rio’s service area is projected to range from approximately 0.2 to 1.1 CM/d.
+Usage per commercial customer is expected to grow because commercial customers currently use gas, electricity and LPG for their energy needs, and these customers will likely convert to natural gas to meet all of their energy needs.
 The number of automotive customers (compressed natural gas stations) and the usage per customer are projected to grow as a result of the continued shift to compressed natural gas as a substitute for more expensive petrol.

 The growth in the number of customers in the industrial sector is based on an analysis of the industries in the service area for which natural gas would be an attractive alternative to fuel oil.
 The growth and subsequent decline in the average usage per industrial customer are due to targeting the largest volume users first.